‘General Hospital’ Thursday Spoilers: Willow Is Determined To Take Action To Protect Wiley

 General Hospital spoilers reveal that during Thursday’s show, Willow will tell Sasha that she needs to do something.
 Just being around to protect Wiley isn’t enough in Willow’s mind.
 Rather, she wants to actively be involved in ensuring that Nelle doesn’t gain custody of the little boy.

-This determination may well provide another opportunity for Sasha to make her argument for the marriage idea and Willow may not be very resistant to it at this point.
+This determination may well provide another opportunity for Sasha to make her argument for the marriage idea, and Willow may not be very resistant to it at this point.
 According to Soap Central, Willow will be keeping an open mind about something, and revisiting Sasha’s suggestion certainly seems like a fit here.

 Thursday’s episode will also show a conversation between Michael and Chase.
 General Hospital spoilers suggest that they will be feeling protective of Willow, wanting to shield her from having to testify in the upcoming custody trial.